-The historical net tangible book value of our common stock as of September 30, 2014 was \$ million, or \$ per share, based on 4,139,599 shares of common stock outstanding as of September 30, 2014, which excludes the conversion of all of our outstanding 25,949,333 shares of preferred stock, including all accrued and unpaid dividends thereon, into 31,882,980 shares of common stock immediately prior to the closing of this offering.
+The historical net tangible book value of our common stock as of September 30, 2014 was \$(48.3) million, or \$(47.32) per share, based on 1,020,088 shares of common stock outstanding as of September 30, 2014, which excludes the conversion of (i) all of our outstanding 25,949,333 shares of preferred stock, including all accrued and unpaid dividends thereon, into 7,857,073 shares of common stock immediately prior to the closing of this offering and (ii) the subordinated convertible promissory notes we issued in December 2014 into 333,329 shares of common stock upon the consummation of this offering at the initial public offering price of \$6.00 per share.

-The pro forma net tangible book value of our common stock as of September 30, 2014 was \$ million, or approximately \$ per share of common stock, based on shares of our common stock outstanding, after giving effect to the conversion of all 25,949,333 outstanding shares of convertible preferred stock, including all accrued and unpaid dividends thereon, into 31,882,980 shares of common stock immediately prior to the closing of this offering.
+The pro forma net tangible book value of our common stock as of September 30, 2014 was \$(0.3) million, or approximately \$(0.03) per share of common stock, based on 9,210,490 shares of our common stock outstanding, after giving effect to the automatic conversion of (i) all 25,949,333 outstanding shares of convertible preferred stock, including all accrued and unpaid dividends thereon, into 7,857,073 shares of common stock immediately prior to the closing of this offering and (ii) the subordinated convertible promissory notes we issued in December 2014 into 333,329 shares of common stock upon the consummation of this offering at the initial public offering price of \$6.00 per share.

-After giving further effect to (a) the conversion of all principal outstanding under the notes issued in the concurrent offering of notes (assuming no exercise by the underwriters for the concurrent offering of notes of their overallotment option and that we settle all conversions in shares of our common stock and without the application of any anti-dilution, make-whole or other adjustments), if completed, at a conversion shares of our common stock per \$1,000 principal amount of notes (equivalent to an initial conversion price of rate equal to approximately \$ per share of our common stock), and (b) our sale of shares in this offering at an assumed initial public offering per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting price of \$ estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of September 30, 2014 would be \$, or \$ per share.
-This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to purchasers of common stock in this offering, as illustrated in the following table:
+After giving further effect to our sale of 6,667,000 shares in this offering at the initial public offering price of \$6.00 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of September 30, 2014 would be \$34.6 million, or \$2.18 per share.
+This represents an immediate increase in net tangible book value of \$2.21 per share to existing stockholders and an immediate dilution in net tangible book value of \$3.82 per share to purchasers of common stock in this offering, as illustrated in the following table: